Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

 Cache District school enrollment varies 28× across entities

 Cache District school enrollment ranges from 68 students (lowest) to 1,894 students (highest), a spread of 1,826 students.
-That spread reflects typical mixed-portfolio variation between specialty programs and large neighbourhood schools.
+That spread is wider than typical and predicts noticeable gaps in service quality between the highest and lowest areas.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Cache District student-counselor ratio is 465:1 — high (typically associated with staffing constraints that limit per-student counselor time; CRDC data shows higher ratios cluster in larger urban systems)